FAQs

 Do you work with the custom houses and mills in Sardinia?

-At the request of several owners of factories/custom house shops, I had laid the groundwork to open a business to work with Sardinian mills and shops using power looms.
+In 2017, at the request of several owners of factories/custom house shops, I had laid the groundwork to open a business to work with Sardinian mills and the shops that use power looms.
 However, after visiting these commercial producers, talking with owners, and thoroughly investigating and considering business practices, import regulations, delivery issues, costs, and many other factors, I decided not to pursue importing items made in factories or on power looms at this time.
 I did not feel it would be in keeping with my dedication to conserving Sardinian culture and improving the overall commerce of the island.
 If and when the time comes that I can work with the mills and power loom shops in a sustainable and mutually beneficial manner, I will certainly consider this!

-If you would like a custom rug or textile, I may be able to help you.
-I first recommend that you seek a textile from among items the artists already have in their studios, or at best ask if they can make you an item with colors and designs in their repertoire .
+If you would like a custom handmade rug or textile, I can to help you.
+I first recommend that you seek a textile from among items the artists already have in their studios, or at best ask if they can make you an item with colors and designs in their repertoire.
 When you seek someone to produce your design or work, you really seek a producer of your item, not an artist.

 Do you do appraisals?